A tsunami of online gift-shoppers is about to break.

 4. Offer “concierge” services

-Provide an effective product discovery support at scale by offering concierge-level personalization.
+Provide effective product discovery support at scale by offering concierge-level personalization.
 For shoppers who don’t have the patience or time to browse your site, offering them the chance to speak to a sales representative can be an effective way of introducing them to the products that will make the best gifts.
 It also helps restore the sense of tailored service and attention that most customers miss about in-store shopping.

 In the example below, Kay Jewelers offers a live chat option as well as the opportunity to book a virtual appointment with a trusted jewelry consultant.
 In both, shoppers can ask questions, get advice, learn about products that other shoppers buy as gifts, and even see items via video.